What Makes a Game High-rated? Towards Factors of Video Game Success: Method

-The base game genre list was defined using the same classification used by \cite{politowski20} and the genres for each game were obtained on Wikipedia.
-When the genres listed on Wikipedia were not on the base list, they were inferred based on the definition given by the postmortem author through examples on text or screenshots.
-When Wikipedia listed more than three genres for a given game, we chose to keep only the first 3, to avoid excessive segmentation.
+We define a set of game genres using an existing classification \cite{politowski20}.
+We obtained the genres for each game in our dataset using Wikipedia.
+If a genre in Wikipedia was not in our set, then they were extrapolated from the definition given by the postmortem authors through examples, texts, or screenshots.
+If Wikipedia listed more than three genres for a given game, we chose to keep only the first three, to avoid excessive segmentation.